-Whether you’re new or are looking to update a longtime brick-and-mortar business, this is the right time for an ecommerce shift.
-It’ll benefit your business to ensure online functionality for your future customers.
+Whether you’re new to the idea of ecommerce, or are looking to update a longtime brick-and-mortar business, this is the right time for an ecommerce shift.
+It’ll benefit your business to ensure online functionality for your future customers meets their evolving needs.

 What are some important considerations in choosing an ecommerce platform for your business?